2.2 The Natural Logarithm

 \[ \left( \frac{u}{a}\right)^2 - \left( \frac{v}{b}\right)^2 = 1 \]

-where \(a\) and \(b\) are constants.
-Choosing \(a=b=\sqrt{2}\) and rotating by 45 degrees, the equation of our hyperbola becomes \(u\cdot v = 1.\) We see that this can be interpreted as a function \(v\) of the variable \(u\) where \(v(u) = 1/u\), as shown below.
+The equation of our new hyperbola becomes \(u\cdot v = 1.\) We see that this can be interpreted as a function \(v\) of the variable \(u\) where \(v(u) = 1/u\), as shown below.
+The function is undefined for \(u=0\), and tends to \(\pm\infty\) as \(u\) approaches zero from the right or left sides.

-If we take the branch of our hyperbola for positive values of \(u\) we find, after a bit of inspection, that our properties of a logarithm can be met by defining a new function that is evaluated by finding the \(area\) between the hyperbolic curve and the horizontal axis.
+If we take the branch of our hyperbolic function for positive values of \(u\) we find, after a bit of inspection, that our properties of a logarithm can be met by defining a new function that is evaluated by finding the \(area\) between the hyperbolic curve and the horizontal axis.
 The area in question is shown below:

 The shaded area always starts at \(u=1\) and stops at an arbitrary value \(x\), and so yields a function of \(x\), call it \(f(x)\).
 This function, therefore, can be computed using calculus by performing the following integration: